woocommerce/woocommerce/plugins/woocommerce-admin/CONTRIBUTING.md

 There are a number of helper scripts exposed via our `package.json` (below list is not exhaustive, you can view the [`package.json` file directly to see all](https://github.com/woocommerce/woocommerce-admin/blob/main/package.json)):

- - `npm run lint` : Run eslint over the javascript files
+ - `pnpm run lint` : Run eslint over the javascript files
- - `npm run i18n` : A multi-step process, used to create a pot file from both the JS and PHP gettext calls.
+ - `pnpm run i18n` : A multi-step process, used to create a pot file from both the JS and PHP gettext calls.
 First it runs `i18n:js`, which creates a temporary `.pot` file from the JS files.
 Next it runs `i18n:php`, which converts that `.pot` file to a PHP file.
 Lastly, it runs `i18n:pot`, which creates the final `.pot` file from all the PHP files in the plugin (including the generated one with the JS strings).
- - `npm test` : Run the JS test suite
+ - `pnpm test` : Run the JS test suite
- - `npm run docs`: Runs the script for generating/updating docs.
+ - `pnpm run docs`: Runs the script for generating/updating docs.

 ## Debugging